Robert E. Howard: Influence and influences

 The oil boom in Texas was "one of the most powerful influences on [Howard's] life and art", albeit one that he hated.
 Howard grew to despise the oil industry along with everyone and everything associated with it.
 The oil boom heavily influenced Howard's view of civilization as a constant cycle of boom and bust in the same manner as the oil industry in contemporary Texas.
 A town such as Cross Plains was built by pioneers.
 The boom brought civilization in the form of people and investment but also social breakdown.
 The oil people contributed little or nothing to the town in the long term and eventually left for the next oil field.
 This led Howard to see civilization as corrupting and society as a whole in decay.

 Howard first bought a pulp magazine, a copy of Adventure, when he was fifteen.
-The stories and writers featured in this magazine were a strong influence on Howard.
+The stories and writers featured in this magazine were a strong influence on him.
 In the same year, he sent his first story, "Bill Smalley and the Power of the Human Eye", to the magazine, although it was rejected.
 Despite repeated attempts during his life, Howard never sold a story to Adventure.

 Howard was both influenced by and an influence on his friend H. P. Lovecraft.
 Many ideas that he discussed in his letters to Lovecraft were repeated in his fiction and the discussion with a fellow professional writer was useful to him.
-For his part, Lovecraft began to include Howardian action sequences in his own work, for example in "The Shadow Over Innsmouth".
+For his part, Lovecraft began to include Howardian action sequences in his own work, for example in The Shadow over Innsmouth.
 Much of 1931 was spent by Howard attempting to mimic Lovecraft's style.
 After that year, he had absorbed the parts of it that worked best for him and made them his own.

-Another inspiration for Howard was theosophy and the theories of Helena Blavatsky and William Scott-Elliot, who described lost civilizations, ancient wisdom, races, magic and sunken continents and the lands of Lemuria, Atlantis and Hyperborea, and also influenced other writers of weird fiction.
+Another inspiration for Howard was Theosophy and the theories of Helena Blavatsky and William Scott-Elliot, who described lost civilizations, ancient wisdom, races, magic and sunken continents and the lands of Lemuria, Atlantis and Hyperborea, and also influenced other writers of weird fiction.

 Howard influenced and inspired later writers including Samuel R. Delany, David Gemmell, Michael Moorcock, Matthew Woodring Stover, Charles R. Saunders, Karl Edward Wagner, Paul Kearney, Steven Erikson, Joe R. Lansdale, and William King.
 He also has an influence on the field of fantasy fiction rivaled only by J. R. R. Tolkien and Tolkien's similarly inspired creation of the modern genre of high fantasy.